Jovilios/Jovilios/README.md

 ## 🛠️ Projects:

 I've developed two notable projects
- - Discord Bot showcasing my Python skills.
-Implemented a level system using SQLite3, enhancing the interactive and dynamic nature of the bot.
+ - Discord Bot implemented a dynamic level system that tracks user activity in the Discord channel.
+Users earn XP for each word they type, and upon reaching specific XP milestones, they level up, earning unique titles.
  - An internal management software for our store, crafted with Flask and powered by PostgreSQL that optimizes client management for device repairs.